For Britain's undecided voters, economy could swing EU referendum

 Opponents of membership say the strength of Britain's $2.9 trillion economy shows it could prosper if London cut loose from what they say is a doomed experiment in German-dominated unity and excessive debt-funded welfare spending.

-Supporters of membership, including Goldman Sachs and Morgan Stanley, have warned a divorce from the world's biggest economic bloc could hammer sterling and jeopardize London's position as the only financial center to rival New York.
+Supporters of membership, including Goldman Sachs (GS.N) and Morgan Stanley (MS.N), have warned a divorce from the world's biggest economic bloc could hammer sterling and jeopardise London's position as the only financial centre to rival New York.

 Undecided voters concerned about the economy helped swing the 2014 Scottish independence referendum, when Scots voted 55-45 for a continued union with England, and the 2015 election, when voters gave Cameron an unexpected majority, Page said.